-- participate fully in their educational program - display safe, respectful and responsible positive behaviours that demonstrate respect for themselves, their peers, their teachers and members of the school community - respect the right of others to learn
+- Participate fully in their educational program - Display safe, respectful and responsible positive behaviours that demonstrate respect for themselves, their peers, their teachers and members of the school community - Respect the right of others to learn

-Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents/guardians and approach a trusted teacher or a member of the school leadership team.
+Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents, carers or trusted adults and approach a trusted teacher or a member of the school leadership team.
+Further information about raising a complaint or concern is available in the college's Complaints Policy.

-6. Student behavioural expectations
+6. Student behavioural expectations and management